Amazon A9 Algorithm Ranking Tips and Best Practices for Manufacturers

 Avoid common pitfalls that can hurt rankings.

-• Copyright or trademark infringement: Selling products that infringe on intellectual property rights is strictly prohibited.
+Copyright or trademark infringement: Selling products that infringe on intellectual property rights is strictly prohibited.
 Ensure you have permission to sell any trademarked or copyrighted elements associated with your products.

 Keep up with policy changes.

 This is perhaps the most challenging aspect of compliance, but it’s essential.
-Amazon regularly updates its policies in response to market trends, legal requirements, and customer feedback.
+Amazon regularly updates its policies in response to market trends, legal requirements, and customer behavior.
 What was permissible yesterday might not be today.

 Conclusion